AeonDave/fluxify/README.md

 ### Modes

-- **Bonding (server-backed):** Round-robin over alive links; requires server control connection and a client bundle (.pem with cert+key).
+- **Bonding (server-backed):** Packet-level striping + reorder (bandwidth aggregation).
+Requires server control connection and a client bundle (.pem with cert+key).
 One UDP connection is opened per selected interface.
 Start requires at least two selected interfaces and a non-empty server; uses a TUN at 10.8.0.x/24 and fd00:8:0::x/64.
 - **Load-balance (local/serverless):** No server or TUN.
 Discovers gateways per selected interface via `ip route get`, installs per-uplink MASQUERADE and a multipath default route; requires at least two interfaces with gateways.
 The TUI disables the server field and marks interfaces without gateways in red/unselectable.
 Supports IPv4 and IPv6 gateways.

 ### Flags (CLI)